MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 If additional users are granted access to the JEA endpoint but do not fall into any of the roles defined in the session configuration file, they will be able to start a JEA session but only have access to the default cmdlets.
 You can audit user permissions in a JEA endpoint by running `Get-PSSessionCapability`.
-Check out the [Auditing User Access](report-audit-access.md) article for more information about auditing which commands a user has access to in a JEA endpoint.
+Check out the [Auditing and Reporting on JEA](audit-and-report.md) article for more information about auditing which commands a user has access to in a JEA endpoint.

 ## Least privilege roles